Five key management skills for remote working

 Fundamentally, the traditional perspective that people must be present in one set workplace during standard business hours was turned on its head.
 Scepticism has been replaced with a new-found awareness that output, performance and job satisfaction are the judges of performance.

 Remote management skills background

 Now, more workers than ever before find themselves at home at least some of the time.
 Almost a quarter of all UK workers have a hybrid role – working between the office and their homes.

 Yet, while we all now know this is possible, the establishment of such hybrid teams is not without its challenges.
 Managers might find themselves struggling to judge a colleague’s well-being, performance, or needs from afar.
 Likewise, it can be much trickier to foster a sense of teamwork when everybody is in a different location.

 In short, managing remote employees demands a combination of abilities.
 With that in mind, here are five key remote management skills to help people thrive in the modern workplace.

 1. Dealing with employees from a distance

-A no-brainer right now, managers need to be able to manage and develop a scattered workforce, keeping teams aligned despite their remote locations.
+Remote managers need to be able to handle a scattered workforce, keeping teams aligned despite their remote locations.
 Managing remotely presents a very different challenge to managing an in-house team.
-Greater delegation, trust and transparency is needed, and more effort is required to get face-to-face time with each member of your team (through the right video conferencing software of course).
+Greater delegation, trust and transparency are needed, and more effort is required to get face-to-face time with each member of your team.

-Managers who fail to adapt to remote working will find it more difficult to keep up productivity and morale during this challenging time.
-Even once the crisis has passed, more and more workers, emboldened by recent experiences, will demand working-from-home as standard.
-In order to thrive as a manager in the future, managing remotely must be a string to your bow.
+Managers who fail to adapt to remote working will find it more difficult to keep up productivity and morale.
+To thrive as a manager in the future, managing a team of remote workers must be a string to your bow.
 Visit our ‘Inspire me remotely’ employer hub for tips and advice on remote management.